fenago/react-graphql-course/md/lab_11.md

     function is used to structure your test and its output.
 5. We use the [it] function, which initiates the first test.

-The [it] function can be understood as a feature of our application that we want to test inside the callback function.
-As the first parameter, you should enter a sentence, such as [\'it does this and that\'], that\'s easily readable.
-The function itself waits for the complete execution of the [callback] function in the second parameter.
-The result of the callback will either be that all assertions were successful, or that, for some reason, a test failed or the callback didn\'t complete in a reasonable amount of time.

 The [describe] function is the header of our test\'s output.
 Then, we have a new row for each [it] function we execute.
 Each row